-For those students applying for grants, the Law School will take into account all resources available to meet the cost of their education, including, to some extent, family resources.
+For those students applying for grants, the Law School will consider all resources available to meet the cost of their education, including, to some extent, family resources.
 Whether the Law School considers family resources is based on the age of the student:

-- If the student is 26 or younger on December 31st of the academic year for which the student is applying for financial aid, a parental contribution (as described below) will be expected. - If the student is 27 or 28 on December 31st of the academic year for which the student is applying for financial aid, the expected parental contribution will be decreased by 50%.
+• If the student is 26 or younger on December 31st of the academic year for which the student is applying for financial aid, a parental contribution (as described below) will be expected.

-• If the student is 29 or older on December 31st of the academic year for which the student is applying for financial aid, no parental contribution will be expected.
+- If the student is 27 or 28 on December 31st of the academic year for which the student is applying for financial aid, the expected parental contribution will be decreased by 50%. - If the student is 29 or older on December 31st of the academic year for which the student is applying for financial aid, no parental contribution will be expected.

 Expected parental contribution calculation: The expected parental contribution is calculated based on the information provided in the parent section of the FAAST financial aid application for LL.M. and M.S.L. candidates and from the institutional application for J.S.D. candidates.
 The methodology for measuring parents' relative financial position is based on the concept of "available income."
 Available income is defined as that income available to the family to meet its economic needs after deductions from the parent's total taxable and nontaxable income for the following: state and other taxes, if applicable; medical and dental expenses; employment allowance (if appropriate); elementary and secondary tuition expenses; and minimum living expenses.
-The remaining income is calculated as a reasonable contribution toward educational expenses.
-This calculation of available income also takes into account a number of factors like parental income, age, retirement needs, assets, family size, and whether both parents are working.
+The remaining income is considered available for the family's discretionary use and a percentage of this available income is calculated as a reasonable contribution toward educational expenses.
+This calculation of available income also considers a number of factors like parental income, age, retirement needs, assets, family size, and whether both parents are working.
 As the amount of available income rises, the percentage considered available for education expenses also increases.
 This amount is then divided among family members enrolled in full-time higher education programs to determine the expected parental contribution.